Adult & Child Speech Therapy Services

 Executive functioning includes higher level skills like organization, problem solving, and memory.
 This can be affected by a variety of conditions including stokes, brain injury, ADHD or past leaning difficulties.
 Therapy will provide techniques to manage a busy school work or college schedule by helping set goals, prioritize tasks and improve memory to increase productivity and achieve goals in all settings.

 • Improve short-term and long-term memory; teach memory strategies

 • Improve problem solving by breaking tasks down into workable steps

 Alycia Berg, MS, CCC-SLP

-Alycia Berg, MS, CCC-SLP is an experienced clinician who has worked in a wide range of settings stateside, including outpatient hospital clinics, early intervention, schools, and community based adult services.
-She received her undergraduate degree and her Master's Degree in Speech Language Pathology from the University of Wisconsin-Madison.
+Alycia Berg, MS, CCC-SLP is an experienced clinician who has worked in a wide range of settings including outpatient hospital clinics, early intervention, schools and community-based services.
+She received her undergraduate degree and her master’s degree in Speech Language Pathology from the University of Wisconsin-Madison.